timotismjntk/github-repository-explorer/README.md

-# GitHub repositories explorer
+# GitHub Repositories Explorer

-GitHub repositories explorer is a web application built with React that allows users to search for GitHub users and view their repositories.
+GitHub Repositories Explorer is a web application built with React that allows users to search for GitHub users and view their repositories.

 ## Table of Contents